Merino Short Sleeve Shirt

 Merino wool, also known as “the natural air conditioner,” controls the temperature and humidity in your clothes guaranteeing your comfort at all times.

 Woven fabric, which is often used as a material for shirts, is densely woven by warp and weft yarns.
-For the same weight and material, it is usually more windproof, dries faster, and more durable than knitted fabrics, which are commonly used for base layers.
+As a result, for the same weight and material, it is usually more windproof, dries faster, and is more durable than knitted fabrics, which are commonly used for base layers.

 Why 100% Merino?